 Never rename the cookbook files on the computer, or you can corrupt them.
 Rename them in MasterCook instead.
 Open a cookbook.
 Select Customize Cookbook from the Tools menu and rename it there.

 Do not have the same cookbook in one or more collection folders.
 The program does not handle duplicate cookbook files.

 When using online drives note that changes to the files are stored on your computer and then synced into the cloud by OneDrive, Dropbox, or Google Drive, etc. Therefore, you might want to be cautious about two or more computers trying to access and edit the same cookbook file at the same time.
 The same would apply if more than one computer was trying to access and save changes to the same Word document file.
 It's best if just one computer works on the file at a time and then the online drive app syncs those changes to the cloud so they can be pulled down into another computer, etc.

 Otherwise, if you want to access your recipes from a device that doesn't have MasterCook you can either (1) upload your recipes to MasterCook.com so you can access them from your account there or (2) export your recipes as text and place that text file in your Dropbox folder or (3) print your cookbook to a PDF and upload that to your Dropbox folder.

 To export your recipes as a text file use the Export and Mail command from the File menu in MasterCoook.
 Use the Text Only export setting and save it as a single file.

-To print your cookbook as a PDF file download a free PDF creating program such as doPDF, Bullzip, CutePDF Writer, etc. from the internet.
+To print your cookbook as a PDF file, use the Microsoft Print to PDF printer that installs with Windows or download a free PDF creating program such as doPDF, Bullzip, CutePDF Writer, etc. from the internet.
 They install themselves as a printer on your computer.
-When you select them to print something, they create a PDF file instead.
+When you use them as a printer, they create a PDF file instead.